rbiswas4/Cadence/doc/WhitePaperDiscussion.md

 ## Some issues

 * Should the analysis be separate for DDF anf WFD strategies?
 A combined study potentially has more benefits in the DDF fields, but has the problem of tying the two proposals togther.
+* The statements about sampling of the SN light curves in multiple bands above have been made in the context of determining intrinsic brightness of SNIa.
+Aside  from that, there may be requirements for obtaining good photometric redshifts of host galaxies (of course, these may be determined from subsequent spectroscopic follow-up of hosts as well).
+Will the photoz group supply us with information on this count, and if so, what information should we provide?